theima/ein/README.md

 ##### Using Maps

-A [map](#maps) can be applied by using `=>` inside a template.
+A [map](#maps) can be applied by using `=>` when using a model value.
 The current value from the model will be sent as the first parameter to the map, if the map requires additional parameters they are separated by `:`.
 Maps can be used in series, the return value from the preceding map will then be used as the first parameter to the following map.
 String parameters must use `""` or `''`.

 ```
 {{property => map1:"param" => map2:true}